 As will be described in this topic review, a number of conditions lead to an obligatory increase in cardiac output, which can be associated with HF in some patients.
 However, these conditions are rarely the sole cause of HF; in most such patients, the high cardiac output provokes HF in the setting of reduced ventricular reserve from some underlying cardiac problem.
 Thus, the presence of high-output HF should prompt a search for another underlying cardiovascular condition.

 Several characteristic findings are usually seen on physical examination in patients with high-output HF.
 The heart rate is typically between 85 and 105 beats per minute, but it may be higher with some causes, eg, thyrotoxicosis.
 Examination of the systemic veins may reveal a cervical venous hum, heard best over the deep internal jugular veins, particularly on the right side.
 Less often, a venous hum may be appreciated over the femoral veins.

 Examination of the arteries may display signs related to increased left ventricular stroke volume.
 The pulse is usually bounding with a quick upstroke, and the pulse pressure is typically wide.
-Pistol-shot sounds may be auscultated over the femoral arteries, and a systolic bruit may be heard over the carotid arteries.
-Although these findings may be seen in other cardiac conditions, such as aortic regurgitation or patent ductus arteriosus, in the absence of these conditions, these signs are highly suggestive of elevated left ventricular stroke volume due to a hyperdynamic state.
+Pistol-shot sounds may be auscultated over the femoral arteries (Traube’s sign), subungual capillary pulsations (Quincke’s pulse) may be seen, and a systolic bruit may be heard over the carotid arteries.
+Although these findings may be seen in other cardiac conditions, such as aortic regurgitation or patent ductus arteriosus, in the absence of those conditions, these signs are highly suggestive of elevated left ventricular stroke volume due to a hyperdynamic state.